multiOTP/multiotp/README.md

 WHAT'S NEW IN THE RELEASES
 ==========================
+# What's new in 5.1 releases
+- Dockerfile available (5.1.1.2)
+- Credential Provider registry entries are always used when calling multiOTP.exe (5.1.0.6)
+- Expired AD/LDAP password support
+- multiOTP Credential Provider (for Windows) improvements (user@domain.name UPN support, default domain name supported and displayed, SMS request link)
+- Better unicode handling, multibyte fonctions used when needed (mb_strtolower(), ...)

 # What's new in 5.0 releases
-- Expired AD/LDAP password support (5.0.6.2)
-- multiOTP Credential Provider (for Windows) improvements (user@domain.name UPN support, default domain name supported and displayed, SMS request link)
 - Better FreeRADIUS 3.x documentation
 - New QRCode provisioning format for mOTP (compatible with OTP Authenticator) (5.0.5.2)
 - Important, under Linux, the config, devices, groups, tokens and users folders are now always